 Is it free?

-Yes, each Tuesday public post about cooking is free for all readers.
-But paying subscribers get baking on Thursday.
-And it’s just $5 a month or $50 for the whole year, with recipes galore.
+Yes, every other Tuesday a public post is free for all readers.
+But paying subscribers receive my post each week as well as additional content.
+And it’s just $8 a month or $50 for the whole year, with recipes galore.
 You spend that on a coffee and a new cookbook!
 See below…

 Why should I pay to subscribe?

-You get the Tuesday post plus the exclusive Thursday Bake, a rotating mix of video, audio storytelling, throwback family recipes, shopping lists, and other good stuff revolving around baking.
+You get the Tuesday post each week plus some Thursday posts, a rotating mix of throwback recipes, shopping lists, sneak peeks, and open threads of discussion.

-You get to join in on live Subscriber Open Threads of conversation about cast iron, favorite techniques, new cookbooks, or go-to recipes.
+Those live Subscriber Open Threads of conversation are about cast iron, favorite techniques, seasonal topics, new cookbooks, or go-to recipes.
 Ask me anything!

 Plus, you are eligible for monthly contest giveaways, know what I’m writing week to week because I unveil that to subscribers a week before, and be a part of building Between the Layers.

 Founding member subscribers receive all of this plus a custom Between the Layers apron, and their contributions allow readers who cannot afford to subscribe to become subscribers.